KeisakuHiga/rails-project/README.md

 ## 6. Answers to the Short Answer questions
 ### Q1.
 What is the need (i.e. challenge) that you will be addressing in your project?

-&lt;The problem we are addressing is for people who want quick loans in a competitive markertplace where loans sharks compete against each other for the lowest interest rate to offer the loan requester.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The problem we are addressing is for people who want quick loans in a competitive markertplace where loans sharks compete against each other for the lowest interest rate to offer the loan requester.

 ### Q2.
 Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?

-&gt;The problem is that users can't get decent interest rates on there loans sometimes due to going to a single place for a loan.
+&nbsp;&nbsp;&nbsp;The problem is that users can't get decent interest rates on there loans sometimes due to going to a single place for a loan.
 This solves that issue as they can get multiple loan offers and review them.

 3. Describe the project will you be conducting and how. your App will address the needs.